madprops/sym/README.md

 sym open movies
 ```

-A script can be used with --file
+A script can be used with --script

-i.e: sym --file=~/myscript.txt
+i.e: sym --script=~/myscript.txt

 Scripts are 1 command per line.